oroinc/documentation/user/back-office/products/products/import-products.rst

 .. note:: Ensure that your .csv file is saved in the Unicode (UTF-8) encoding.
 Otherwise, the content of the file can be rendered improperly.

 .. image:: /user/img/products/products/import_related_products.png
-   :alt:  The steps to perform to import of related products
+   :alt:  The steps to perform to import related products

 5. Click **Download Import Template** to download a sample .csv file with the necessary headers.
 6. **Prepare data for import**: Based on the downloaded file, create your bulk information in the .csv format.
 Once your file is ready, click **Choose File** and select the prepared comma-separated values (.csv) file.